fossasia/yaydoc/docs/installation/gce-kubernetes.md

     ```
     export PROJECT_ID="your-project-id"
     ```
+> **Note**: Some of the Cloud setup process can be done using Google Cloud Console.
+Follow along the documentation of each step to find how to do it.
+>
 - Next, [enable billing](https://console.cloud.google.com/billing) in the Cloud Console in order to use Google Cloud resources and [enable the Container Engine API](https://console.cloud.google.com/project/_/kubernetes/list).

 - Install [Docker](https://docs.docker.com/install/), and [Google Cloud SDK](https://cloud.google.com/sdk/).